Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Abstract

 \section{Abstract}

 With the emergence of new flapping-wing micro aerial vehicle (FWMAV) designs, a need for extensive and advanced mission capabilities arises.
 FWMAVs try to adapt and emulate the flight features of birds and flying insects.
-While current designs already achieve high manoeuvrability, they still almost entirely lack perching and take-off abilities.
-These capabilities could, for instance, enable long-term monitoring and surveillance missions, and operations in cluttered environments or in proximity to humans and animals.
+While current designs already achieve high manoeuvrability, they still almost entirely lack perching and take-off capabilities.
+These capabilities would enable long-term monitoring and surveillance operations, and more complex and multifaceted missions in cluttered environments.
 We present the development and testing of a framework that enables repeatable perching and take-off for small to medium-sized FWMAVs, utilising soft, non-damaging grippers.
 Thanks to its novel active-passive actuation system, an energy-conserving state can be achieved and indefinitely maintained while the vehicle is perched.
+This actuation system is inspired by the digital tendon locking mechanism observed in perching birds and allows for high gripping power and minimal energy usage with a low weight penalty.
 A prototype of the proposed system weighing under 39\,g was manufactured and extensively tested on a 110\,g flapping-wing robot.
 Successful free-flight tests demonstrated the full mission cycle of landing, perching and subsequent take-off.
 The telemetry data recorded during the flights yields extensive insight into the system's behaviour and is a valuable step towards full automation and optimisation of the entire take-off and landing cycle.